olileger/sBeull/README.md

 # sBeull
-A Framework to build distributed in-memory reliable objects
+A Framework to build distributed in-memory reliable objects using Python